jeremiahelochukwu/my-git-study-repo/README.md

 # my-git-study-repo
-A test repository for learning GitHup
+A test repository for learning GitHub